MissVeronica/UM-Members-Directory-Left-Filter-Box/README.md

 # UM Members Directory Left Filter Box
-Member Directory Filter &amp; Search box moved to the left.
+Member Directory Filter &amp; Search box moved to the left side of the page.

 ## Installation ##
 Create a directory ```/ultimate-member/templates/``` in your active theme or child-theme